 Gigi has faced her share of adversity.
 Though still difficult to talk about, overcoming the loss of her older sister at the age of 8 has greatly shaped her life.
 This unthinkable tragedy pushed Gigi to completely immerse herself in creating music and made her a stronger, more thoughtful person with poise and maturity beyond her years.

 “I don’t write about anything that I have not personally experienced.
-I want people to read my lyrics and know me, to not only listen to my music, but to feel it.
-It’s very important for people to understand my music, because all of my favorite artists are the people I can relate to.
+I want people to read my lyrics and know me.
+To not only listen to my music, but to feel it.
+It’s very important for people to understand my music, because all of my favorite artists are the people I can relate to.”

 While her lyrics are influenced through personal experiences, her music style is influenced by iconic artists such as James Brown, Amy Winehouse, Frank Sinatra and Alicia Keys.
 Always striving to work on her craft and learn from those around her, Gigi has collaborated with some of Los Angeles and Nashville’s leading songwriters, including: Mikal Blue, Nikki Flores, Natalie Hemby, Jeff Cohen and Jason Reeves.
 These profound experiences have undoubtedly helped her to further develop her own unique style and sound.

 In 2014, she continued her journey by taking her talents to national television, appearing on season seven of NBC’s The Voice.
-She ultimately landed a coveted spot on Team Gwen where Gwen Stefani was her musical mentor.
+She ultimately landed a coveted spot on Team Gwen with Gwen Stefani as her musical mentor.
 This incredible experience, as well as working with Gwen, taught her a great deal about having a commanding stage presence.
 “The experience was completely different than I would have imagined.
 I learned a lot about myself and the direction I wanted my career to go in.”

-“I know persistence pays off…. and that something, somewhere at some point will happen.
+“I know persistence pays off... and that something, somewhere at some point will happen.
 I just have to keep working.
 Keep going.
 Keep living.”